I’m going to show you how to prepare for Tough Mudder because as I write this, I’ve done it twice. And the tips I’ll give you here will help a lot!

-I have a checklist of races I still have to finish.
-I have crossed of the Spartan Race (still have to do the beast!) and a few others, but the big one I have yet to do is Tough Mudder.
+So before I did this event, I had a checklist of mud runs I still had to finish.
+I have crossed of the Spartan Race (3) and a few others, but the big one I have yet to do is Tough Mudder.
 And on October 8th, it is going to be done:

 So for anyone who is also preparing to do their first Tough Mudder, I have a great preparation guide.
 Now I’ve already written one specifically for the Spartan Race and I’ve also written a general one for most mud runs people will do and frankly, about 90% of the preparation is the same for Tough Mudder.